DOUGLAS FIR TEACHING GARDEN

 On October 24, 2023, 38 eager volunteers came out to our Free the Fern Community Planting Event.

-The name “Douglas Fir Teaching Garden” was chosen to honour the legacy of Doug Hollick and, at the same time, celebrate the beautiful Douglas fir trees that grow within the garden (In 2021, the Douglas fir tree pictured here beside the bench was estimated to be 162 years old).
+The name “Douglas Fir Teaching Garden” was chosen to honour the legacy of Doug Hollick and to celebrate the beautiful 23 Douglas fir trees that grow within the garden (In 2021, the Douglas fir tree pictured was estimated to be 162 years old).

 Free the Fern Stewardship Society welcomes young and old to come for a walk through the Douglas Fir Teaching garden.
-Plants are labeled with their English and Latin names.
-Come, have a seat and enjoy the beautiful native plants.
+Come, have a seat and enjoy our beautiful healing forest.

 To see more photos of our Douglas Fir Teaching Garden, check out our Free the Fern Instagram.